SquareSR/Testing-Red-Classic/red-classic/README.md

 - Nidoking: 	EQ
 - Rhydon: 	Ice Beam x1-2 (Rhydon will not deal any damage to you)

-> can pick up the revive on the way out, if you’ve already used one and have HM users alive
+> can pick up the revive on the way out, if you need it

+## VICTORY ROAD

 Walk out of Giovanni's gym and MENU:
 - use a Super Repel
 - bike west toward Victory Road to meet your rival

 VIRIDIAN RIVAL

 > bird is AI locked into agility spam